Taking part in competitions is a fantastic way to enhance your CV, network with food professionals and make connections across the sector.

 We offer national and regional opportunities for students.
 Deadlines are staggered throughout the year so be sure to check back regularly for up-to-date information.

-Ecotrophelia is an EU-wide Dragons' Den style competition rewarding student teams who have developed the best eco-innovative food products.
+Ecotrophelia is an EU-wide Dragons' Den-style competition rewarding student teams who have developed the best eco-innovative food products.
 The UK competition is organised jointly by IFST and Campden BRI and is open to teams of students from UK universities.
-Teams will pitch to our "dragons" for a share of a prize fund worth over £3500 and a year of free IFST membership.
-The winners of the UK competition will have the opportunity to go forward to the European competition for a chance to win up to 8000 euros.
+Teams pitch to our "dragons" for a share of a prize fund worth over £3500 and a year of free IFST membership.
+The winners of the UK competition have an opportunity to compete in the European competition for a chance to win up to 8000 euros.

 Parliamentary Office of Science and Technology Fellowship

-You could gain a unique insight into the inner workings of the Parliamentary Offices of Science and Technology (POST) as part of a three month placement open to final year PhD students.
+If so, this opportunity is for you.
+You could gain a unique insight into the inner workings of the Parliamentary Offices of Science and Technology (POST) as part of a three-month placement open to final year PhD students.
 You will gain experience of working in the Commons or Lords researching and writing briefing material for MPs and Peers on a scientific subject, usually in the form of one of POST’s well-known POSTnotes.